gbonnema/rabo2ofx-frozen/README.md

 The Rabo has decided to present non-business users with an unusual and unnecessary problem.
 For business users the field "datum" (date) is filled with "boekdatum" (the bookingdate).
 This is what one expects.
 However, for non-business users the Rabo fills "datum" (date) with "verwerkingsdatum" (the date the Rabo processed the transaction).
-These dates often differ and is not what one expects.
+These dates often differ and is not what one expects or would want for a bookkeeping system.

-There is no rational explanation for this difference, but there are a consequences.
-For users with a non-business account.
+There is no rational explanation for this difference, but there are consequences for users with a non-business account.
 The first consequence is that selection is no longer based on the bookingdate, but on the processing date.
-For end of year payments, the processingdate is usually in the next year.
-So choosing payments for a strict period (month, quarter, year), no longer works as expected.
+For end of year payments, the processingdate is usually the next year.
+So selecting payments for a strict period (month, quarter, year), no longer works as expected.

 The second consequence is that your bookkeeping will show the wrong date had I used 'datum' instead of 'rentedatum' (interestdate).
 Again, think of end of year payments.
 The bookkeeping program would attribute them to the wrong year.

 For that reason I use interestdate in stead of date.
 It is not what I want and it does not make sense, but the Rabo forces this anomaly.
 I have contacted them through email april 2018.
 I have saved the email correspondence to date as a pdf file but have had no further response, neither a correction of the csv-file contents.
-I don't expect the Rabo bank to change anything unless more people complain or the problem becomes public.
+I don't expect the Rabo bank to care enough to change anything unless more people complain or the problem becomes public.
+Public image sometimes can sway corporations where customers can not.

 ** Development **